manish20012/Weather-App-/README.md

 # Weather-App-
-Its Basically small project using HTML,javascript,etc In this is particular project
+Its Basically small project using HTML,javascript,etc.
+In this is particular project,
-Im using Rapid Api for Extension for Weather by using free resource for live weather.
+Im using Rapid Api for Extension for live weather.
+By Using this free resouce Weather Api By Ninja.